intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 - created_at: the date when the object has been created.
 - modified_at: the date when the object has been lastly modified.

-## Project management and domains
+## Project management, perimeters and domains

+### Domains

 The domain is the fundamental perimeter for access control.
 All objects, in particular domains, within a domain, have consistent access rights.
 If this granularity is not sufficient, the entity shall define new domains.

-Project objects are defined by the entity using CISO Assistant.
-Assessments can be attached to a project object, though this is optional.
-Project objects are organized hierarchically, each project object can have a parent, but loops are not allowed.

 Note: the IAM model is based on folders.
 A folder has a type among:
 - ROOT: the root folder, which is also called "global domain".
 - DOMAIN: a user-defined domain.
 - ENCLAVE: a invisible folder used to confine the actions of a third party.

+### Perimeters

+Inside a domain, assessments can be grouped in perimeters, with no impact on access control.
+The perimeter has the following fields:
+- ref_id
+- name
+- description
+- status: --/Design/Development/Production/End of life/Dropped

+An assessment can only be only attached to a perimeter that is in the same domain as the assessment.

+Note: perimeters where previously named "projects", but this was misleading.

+### Project objects

+Project objects are defined by the entity using CISO Assistant.
+Assessments can be attached to a project object, though this is optional.
+Project objects are organized hierarchically, each project object can have a parent, but loops are not allowed.

 Projects objects have the following fields: